What Does CBD Stand For?

 Is CBD a Drug?

 Cannabinoids are becoming a popular, natural remedy used in the treatment of many common ailments.
-Cannabinoids found in New Phase Blends’ CBD products can offer a host of beneficial properties, especially for the endocannabinoid system.
+Cannabinoids found in New Phase Blends’ CBD items can offer a host of beneficial properties, especially for the endocannabinoid system.

 However, cannabidiol is unlike other compounds found in the hemp plant (cannabis Sativa plant) or marijuana plant.
 The active compound called CBD has no intoxicating effects.
 For this reason, the Farm Bill of 2018 removed industrial hemp from the Controlled Substances Act.